ElitistNerds/conky-steam-friends/README.md

 3. Conky

 ### Setup
-Modify variable `steamid` in steamfriends.py to reflect your Steam ID.
+Modify variable `steamid` in `steamfriends.py` to reflect your Steam ID.
-Note: This has to be your Steam ID not your Steam Username.

 Example:
     `steamid = "12345678901234567"`

+<b>Important Note:</b> This has to be your Steam ID not your Steam Username.

 ### Screenshots
 ![alt tag](screenshot-1.png)